 GitLab teams, welcome to CircleCI!

 Today we are pleased to announce GitLab support on CircleCI.
-Teams using GitLab SaaS can now build, test, and deploy on CircleCI, and access CircleCI’s most popular features like Docker layer caching and automatic test-splitting.
+Teams using GitLab SaaS or self-managed can now build, test, and deploy on CircleCI, and access CircleCI’s most popular features like Docker layer caching and automatic test-splitting.
 GitLab is now the third version control system we support, in addition to GitHub and Bitbucket.

 GitLab teams can sign up for CircleCI today.

 Kick off CircleCI builds from GitLab

 This release means that teams can now connect a new or existing CircleCI account to a GitLab repository.
 When code changes in your GitLab repo, you can kick off build, test, and deploy pipelines in CircleCI automatically.
 Run your pipelines with industry-leading speed and the largest array of resource classes anywhere – powerful features that come built-in with CircleCI.